mitul088/Custom_Implementation_of_Machine_Learning_Algorithms/README.md

-This repository includes 19 structured data assets used across different algorithmic benchmarks.
+This repository includes several structured data assets used across different algorithmic benchmarks.
 This repository serves as a portfolio compilation of machine learning projects I developed locally between December 2023 and October 2024.
 It was migrated to GitHub in May 2026 for documentation and review purposes.

 # Custom Implementation of Machine Learning Algorithms